gramos/how-we-built-our-own-heroku-using-cloud-foundry/one/01_slide.md

 * Heroku, Cloud Foundry, AWS Elastic Beanstalk, Engine Yard, Google App Engine.

 !SLIDE
-# Ruby does not scale #
-Have you heard this before?

-## :/

-!SLIDE
-# What is Cloud Foundry? #

-Is a PaaS,

-It is an open source project and is available through a variety of private cloud distributions and public cloud instances, including CloudFoundry.com.

-!SLIDE
 # What programming languages does Cloud Foundry support? #